 7-Zip (A) 9.07 beta Copyright (c) 1999-2009 Igor Pavlov 2009-08-29

+Example 3.
 The Shell function does not work if you only pass the file name you want to open to it.
 Instead, you need to specify the application you want to open the file with.
-In this example, we use Notepad to open a target text file.

-Also: You could use Microsoft Word or other applications located on the disk to open files.
+Info We use Notepad to open a target text file.
+You could use Microsoft Word or other applications to open files.

 ' Use the notepad program to open this txt file.